twiztedmyrtle/twiztedmyrtle.github.io/content/circle-of-allies.md

             <div class="email-testimony">
               <i class="fa fa-envelope"></i>
               <div class="testimony-container">
-                <p>Your work reveals your amazing vision, strength, courage, and determination … I hope you will continue to delight us … never resting on your laurels.
+                <p>Your work reveals your amazing vision, strength, courage and determination … I hope you will continue to delight us … never resting on your laurels.
 I can't wait to see what you do over the years to come.</p>
                 <p>All the best.</p>
                 <p>Robert</p>
               </div>